How to care for your Oxalis

 Oxalis

-Oxalis will do best in very bright indirect sunlight and can handle direct sunlight through a window.
+Oxalis will do best in very bright indirect sunlight and can handle direct sunlight through a window (preferably filtered).
 However, if kept outside it cannot handle direct light and must be kept in the shade.

-Oxalis is considered to be toxic to cats and dogs.
+Oxalis is considered to be toxic to humans, cats, and dogs.

 Oxalis is unique in that it stores energy underneath the soil in bulbs!
 If it gets too cold or you forget to water it for an extended period of time, all of the leaves may die back, however, this does not necessarily mean the plant is dead!
 This plant can revive itself and come back to life and regrow when put back in ideal conditions again.